FirestormAngel/raspberry-documentation/README.md

 ```

+#### iptables
+To separate the *wifi-network* (**wlan0** 192.168.230.0/24) from the *transit-network* (**eth0** 192.168.220.0/24), we need to add a network address translation, in network terms referred to as NAT.
+Iptables will do that for free.

 ##### Making a temporary network address translation (NAT) on your raspberry
-One of the more important things left to do now, is to separate the wifi-network (wlan0 192.168.230.0/24) from the transit-network (eth0 192.168.220.0/24).
-Since this is 2 different subnets we neet to add a network address translation, in network terms referred to as NAT.

-This would normally be done by adding a **post routing masquerade** on Linux, yes its still a NAT on the eth0 interface, since this is going to route the wifi traffic out towards the Internet and set the routing tables correctly for packet forwarding between wlan0 and eth0, the best thing to do is to add this on eth0.
+A **post routing masquerade**, yes a nat, on the eth0 interface will translate one network to another by changing the source ip of a packet on its way through the device and route the wifi traffic out towards the Internet.

 Add the following statement on your raspberry to start network address translation
 ```bash
 $ sudo iptables -A POSTROUTING -o eth0 -j MASQUERADE
 ```
-IMPORTANT; Do note that the above statement is in no way permanent, if you turn the raspberry off or restart it, you will need to add this statement again.
+IMPORTANT; Though this is the correct way to do this, do note that the above statement is in no way permanent.
+If you turn the raspberry off or restart it, you will need to add this statement again.

 ##### Making a permanent network address translation (NAT) on your raspberry
 Networking and iptables on Linux is difficult subject for people who are not familiar with network configurations.
 In other words this section could work for you, or it could bring you a lot of headache.
 I'll try to make this as simple and easy as possible and in each chapter from here, add more detail.